greenelab/ben_heil_dissertation/manuscript.md

 It also allows remixing research code, leading to greater accessibility of scientific research.
 Because the authors working on latent diffusion models for image synthesis made their code available, others quickly created an optimized version allowing those without a powerful GPU to run it [@arxiv:2112.10752; https://github.com/CompVis/stable-diffusion; https://github.com/basujindal/stable-diffusion/]

-### What can be done?
+#### What can be done?

+The question remains: what can be done to increase the reproducibility of scientific work?
-Document well, write code for ease of executability, and make code deterministic [@doi:10.1098/rsta.2020.0069].
+Krafczyk et al. argue that the keys are to document well, write code for ease of executability, and make code deterministic.

-Maybe we should create a central repository of data and code used in research like we have a repository for articles in PubMed Central [@doi:10.1126/science.1213847].
+Alternatively, we could create a central repository of data and code used in research like we have a repository for articles in PubMed Central [@doi:10.1126/science.1213847].
-The field of machine learning has something similar in Papers with Code (https://paperswithcode.com/), a website where you can browse only the machine learning preprints and papers that have associated code.
+In fact, the field of machine learning has something similar in Papers with Code (https://paperswithcode.com/), a website where you can browse only the machine learning preprints and papers that have associated code.

-Executable papers (CITE distil.pub, ELife)
+The epitome of reproducibility is probably something like executable papers a la Distill (https://distill.pub/) or eLife's Executable Research Articles [@tsang2020].

-In chapter X, we give our own recommendations for ways to make machine learning research in the life sciences reproducible.
+In chapter 2, we discuss options to make machine learning research in the life sciences reproducible in more depth, and give our own recommendations.